No More Hacking! Natural Remedies to Quiet Your Dry Cough

 Honey can also coat your throat and soothe the irritation caused by coughing.

-According to a 2021 review of studies, honey was more effective than usual care, both in suppressing the cough and in reducing the need for antibiotics.
+According to a 2021 review of studies, honey was more effective than usual care, in suppressing the cough.

 Another study found that honey was comparable to dextromethorphan, a common cough suppressant ingredient, for reducing cough frequency and severity.